 Paragraph (h) states that the City is required to disburse the fire state aid it receives in 2020 in accordance with Minnesota Statutes, Section 424A.08.
-Section 424A.08 requires a municipality without a relief association to use the fire state aid it receives to fund employer contributions to the Public Employees Police and Fire Retirement Plan for its career firefighters.
+Section 424A.08 requires a municipality without a relief association to use the fire state aid it receives to fund employer contributions to the Public Employees Police and Fire Retirement Plan (PERA P&F) for its firefighters covered by the P&F Plan.